varioustoxins/fft_demos/README.md

 Notes

 1. it may take some time to start
-2. its very raw there's lots of python and text you need to ignore
+2. you may need to restart the kernel when it starts (press the > > button at the top )